Analyzing Allient (ALNT) and Its Rivals

 |2.61

-As a group, “Instruments to measure electricity” companies have a potential upside of 5.93%.
-Given Allient’s rivals higher probable upside, analysts plainly believe Allient has less favorable growth aspects than its rivals.
+As a group, “Instruments to measure electricity” companies have a potential upside of 5.90%.
+Given Allient’s rivals higher possible upside, analysts clearly believe Allient has less favorable growth aspects than its rivals.

+Allient pays an annual dividend of $0.12 per share and has a dividend yield of 0.4%.
+Allient pays out 8.3% of its earnings in the form of a dividend.
+As a group, “Instruments to measure electricity” companies pay a dividend yield of 0.4% and pay out 10.1% of their earnings in the form of a dividend.

-61.2% of Allient shares are owned by institutional investors.
-Comparatively, 68.9% of shares of all “Instruments to measure electricity” companies are owned by institutional investors.
-16.5% of Allient shares are owned by company insiders.
-Comparatively, 9.1% of shares of all “Instruments to measure electricity” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.
+61.2% of Allient shares are held by institutional investors.
+Comparatively, 68.9% of shares of all “Instruments to measure electricity” companies are held by institutional investors.
+16.5% of Allient shares are held by insiders.
+Comparatively, 9.0% of shares of all “Instruments to measure electricity” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

+This table compares Allient and its rivals’ net margins, return on equity and return on assets.

 Summary